zotanna/python-p4-web-servers-and-wsgi/README.md

 ## Web Server Gateway Interface (WSGI)

-The Web Server Gateway Interface (usually called WSGI) is a specification that tells applications and web servers how to communicate effectively with one another.
-WSGIs were introduced by PEP 333 (updated to PEP 3333 after the release of Python 3) because the web frameworks that existed at the time were not able to work with many popular servers.
+The Web Server Gateway Interface (usually called WSGI) is a specification that tells our Python code on a client or server how to communicate effectively over HTTP (or HTTPS, of course).
+WSGIs were introduced by PEP 333 (updated to PEP 3333 after the release of Python 3) because the web frameworks that existed at the time were not able to work with many popular servers without writing custom code.
 Developers usually have strong preferences about the frameworks and libraries that they implement applications with, so this limitation prevented many from making the switch from Java to Python.

 The implementation of WSGI eliminated this concern.
-Because WSGIs could be configured to work with Python on one side to process requests and servers on the other side to process responses, developers no longer had to worry about designing whole applications around their choice of server.
+Because WSGIs could be configured to work with Python on one side to process requests and web servers on the other side to process responses, developers no longer had to worry about designing whole applications around their choice of server.
 WSGIs today are configured to work with most popular servers out of the box, and many even include development servers for you to work with as you build your application!